Lavedonio/Alexandria/docs/bigquery_tools.md

 with open('data.json', 'w') as fp:
     json.dump(schema, fp, sort_keys=True, indent=4)
 ```

 ### convert_multiple_postgresql_tables_schema(self, dataframe, parse_json_columns=True)
-Receives a dataframe containing schema information from exactly one or more tables from PostgreSQL db and converts it to a BigQuery schema format that can be used to upload data.
+Receives a Pandas DataFrame containing schema information from one or more tables from PostgreSQL db and converts it to a BigQuery schema format that can be used to upload data.

-If parse_json_columns is set to False, it'll ignore json and jsonb fields, setting them as STRING.
+If _parse_json_columns_ is set to False, it'll ignore json and jsonb fields, setting them as STRING.

-If it is set to True, it'll look for json and jsonb keys and value types in json_key and json_value_type columns, respectively, in the dataframe.
+If it is set to True, it'll look for json and jsonb keys and value types in json_key and json_value_type columns, respectively, in the DataFrame.
 If those columns does not exist, this method will fail.

-Returns a dictionary containing the table "full name" and the BigQuery formatted schema as key-value pairs.
+Returns a dictionary containing the table "full name" and its respective BigQuery formatted schema as key-value pairs.

 Usage example:
 ```